Abinaya-senthil774/Abinaya-senthil774/README.md

 # Hello, I'm Abinaya👋

-**Aspiring AI & Robotics Engineer**
-I am an Automation and Robotics Engineer aiming to transition into an AI and Data Science role focused on Intelligent Robotics[cite: 1].
+I am an Automation and Robotics Engineer aiming to transition into an AI and Data Science role focused on Intelligent Robotics.
 I specialize in bringing intelligence to hardware, combining practical experience in autonomous robotic systems and IoT with deep expertise in machine learning and computer vision

 ### 👉 What I'm working on
 - Developing algorithms for the optimal placement of ArUco Tags in complex indoor environments, validated across MATLAB, Webots, and hardware setups